saifaustcse/git-workflow-and-commands/README.md

     # Add all files (tracked or untracked) from the current directory to the staging.
     $ git add .

-    # If unwanted files were added to the staging area but not yet committed.
-    $ git reset HEAD .
-    $ git reset HEAD [file_name]

 ### Commit changes (Staging --> Repository)

     # Submit the code from the staging to the Repository with a message